 Obscura Antiques & Oddities

-This tiny shop near the second food stop is downright bizarre.
+This tiny shop near the second food stop on our self-guided food tour is downright bizarre.
 I barely know how to describe it.
 It’s one small room filled with more taxidermy than you’d guess could fit inside; and squeezed in between the giant peacock and the head of a buck there are mirrors, dolls, bone dice, and funerary equipment.

 Food Stop: Zaragoza Mexican Deli Grocery